 If you face gun charges in South Carolina, you may wish to speak with an experienced lawyer.
 These charges can be serious, regardless of the Second Amendment Rights you enjoy under the Constitution.
 Various state and federal laws may be at play, and it could be challenging to determine the most appropriate defense strategy.
 That’s why you need an experienced gun charges attorney in Greenville, SC.

-Types of Gun Charges in South Carolina
+Types of Gun Charges We Defend

 Federal Gun Laws Still Apply in South Carolina